Schmudus/SV08max/README.md

 ### Thanks to Vladimir Vukicevic (https://github.com/vvuk) for figuring out how to flash the Sovol boards.
 <br/><br/>
 ## Upcoming updates:
-- 36V Power supply for X and Y stepper motors (TMC5160 already in use)

 - Bondtech INDX with 6 nozzle